 After removal of any trailing forward slash from the URI path information, it is possible to count backwards (from right to left) through the URI path components that are separated via forward slash characters.
-Counting the final component of the URI path information as component number 1 and working from right to left such that the penultimate component is considered as component number 2, then for a partially compressed GS1 Digital Link URI, the component that corresponds to a primary GS1 identification key will always appear as component 3, i.e. two components before the final component of the URI path information, whereas for an uncompressed GS1 Digital Link URI, a component that corresponds to a primary GS1 identification key will always appear as component m where m is an even number.
-Since 3 is not an even number, it is possible to use this approach to distinguish between a partially compressed GS1 Digital Link URI and an uncompressed GS1 Digital Link URI.
-This approach is further explained in section 10.10 and flowcharts D1-D4.
+Counting the final component of the URI path information as component number 1 and working from right to left such that the penultimate component is considered as component number 2, then for a partially compressed GS1 Digital Link URI, the component that corresponds to a primary GS1 identification key will always appear as component 3, i.e. two components before the final component of the URI path information, whereas for an uncompressed GS1 Digital Link URI, a component that corresponds to a primary GS1 identification key will always appear as component, it is possible to use this approach to distinguish between a partially compressed GS1 Digital Link URI and an uncompressed GS1 Digital Link URI.
+This approach is further explained in section 8.9 and flowcharts D1-D4.

-10.8.1 Partially compressed GS1 Digital Link URIs
+8.7.1 Partially compressed GS1 Digital Link URIs